• Home

 Humans remain the weakest link in the information security process, providing regular training is one of the most important things organizations can do to protect against attacks targeted at their employees.

-Administrators should review the list provided by these highly credible sources and enforce the recommended policies companywide.
+To make the best decisions on what password policies to implement, Administrators should review the recommendations provided by both of these highly credible sources and enforce strong password policies companywide.
 The most important security measure recommended by both Microsoft and NIST is requiring Multi-Factor Authentication for all accounts containing company data.
 Based on Microsoft's studies, your account is more than 99.9% less likely to be compromised if you use MFA.
+Although many of their recommendations are the same, both Microsoft and NIST have some unique recommendations which, if implemented, will make your security more robust.

-If you don't implement a password manager, it's important to provide users with guidance on how to choose a unique password for each of their accounts.
-One of the best schemes ever created which is still very effective today is from Schneier on a Security Blog Post from 2014.
-The blog post cited that almost anything that can be remembered can be cracked.
+If you're looking for help providing users with guidance on how to choose a unique password for each of their accounts, one of the best schemes ever created which is still very effective today is from Schneier on a Security Blog Post from 2014.
+The blog post cited that almost anything that can be remembered can be cracked, which is true.
 It suggests combining a personally memorable sentence with some personally memorable tricks to modify that sentence into a unique, memorable password.
 This would look something like:

 • “tlpWENT2tm” = “This little piggy went to the market”